 This transparency will motivate developers to respect users’ privacy and change the functions of the app to build a new niche in the circle of trust.
 It would foster a developers’ culture of transparency and would leave little room for predatory apps that prey on personal data without the user’s consent.
-The “nutrition label” would also serve as a warning to such developers to tread carefully.
+The nutrition label would also serve as a warning to such developers to tread carefully.
 Apple is going out of its way to create a relationship of trust between developers and their customers.

 Apple has good news for app users!

-Apple has made it easier for users to view the personal data they supply to the apps they use and review permissions they have granted to the apps regarding the use of cameras, locations, and microphones.
+The company has made it easier for users to view the personal data they supply to the apps they use and review permissions they have granted to the apps regarding the use of cameras, locations, and microphones.
 They can view everything at a glance, which allows them to identify the apps that misuse their personal data.
 This is a huge breakthrough for users, enabling them to reject apps whose privacy practices seem shady.

 Privacy label features

-Apple’s privacy labels inspired summary will give users a heads-up on what data apps are tracking and collecting on them, and what they are doing with the data, such as your financial transactions, contacts, friends, browsing history, location, contact information… The privacy label helps the end consumer identify and clarify:
+Apple’s privacy labels inspired summary will give users a heads-up on what data apps are tracking and collecting on them, and what they are doing with the data, such as your financial transactions, contacts, friends, browsing history, location, and contact information… The privacy label helps the end consumer identify and clarify:

-Data used to track you:
+Data used to track you

 This feature identifies what information is collected for advertisement purposes.

-Data linked to you:
+Data linked to you

-Data not linked to you:
+Data not linked to you

 This feature will collect data that is not linked to the account on the app.